AlejandroSalgadoG/Configurations/Vim/README.md

 # Vim
 Commands and configurations for vim

-For use these file just copy vimrc to the home directory and add a dot at the begining of the file (.vimrc), and thats all
+To use these files just copy vimrc to the home directory and rename to .vimrc (don't forget the dot).
+Then, in order to use the W command you have to create a file called .bash_aliases (don't forget the dot) in the home directory and copy the function run (this function is implemented on the vimrc file) into the file (.bash_aliases).